Faculty

 Harry Crijns

-Cardiovascular Research Institute Maastricht (CARIM) , Maastricht UMC+, the Netherlands
+Cardiovascular Research Institute Maastricht (CARIM), MUMC+, Maastricht, the Netherlands

-Prof. Dr. Harry Crijns is head of cardiology at Maastricht UMC+ and conducts groundbreaking work in the field of cardiology.
-Harry Crijns graduated as a doctor from the University of Amsterdam in 1981.
+Prof. Dr. Harry Crijns is Head of Cardiology at Maastricht UMC+ and conducts groundbreaking work in the field of cardiology.
+Prof. Crijns graduated as a doctor from the University of Amsterdam in 1981.
 He has been a cardiologist since 1987, specializing in cardiac arrhythmias and in 2001 he was appointed professor of Cardiology at Maastricht University.
-In the same year, Crijns was appointed head of the cardiology department at Maastricht UMC+.
-Throughout his working life he has built up a national and international reputation in the field of cardiac arrhythmias and in particular atrial fibrillation.
-Crijns has been at the forefront of the development of new cardiac subspecialties such as 'Electrical Heart Failure' and his research provided innovative insights into the treatment and diagnosis of atrial fibrillation.
-As a result of that research, international treatment guidelines were regularly adjusted.
+In the same year, he was appointed Head of the cardiology department at Maastricht UMC+.
+Throughout his working life, he has built up a national and international reputation in the field of cardiac arrhythmias and AF in particular.
+Prof. Crijns has been at the forefront of the development of new cardiac subspecialties such as ‘Electrical Heart Failure’ and his research provided innovative insights into the treatment and diagnosis of AF.
+As a result of that research international treatment guidelines were adjusted.
 Scientifically, he has supervised 45 PhD students to date and has 728 scientific publications to his name.
-Crijns also initiated a post-academic training program for cardiologists in Maastricht: the Diploma of Advanced Studies in Cardiac Arrhythmia Management (DAS-CAM).
+Prof. Crijns also initiated a post-academic training program for cardiologists in Maastricht: the Diploma of Advanced Studies in Cardiac Arrhythmia Management (DAS-CAM).
 This course underlines the strong reputation of Maastricht UMC+ and Maastricht University as an international hotspot in the field of cardiovascular medicine.
-Bio source: https://www.mumc.nl/actueel/nieuws/hoge-koninklijke-onderscheiding-prof-dr-harry-crijns

 James Cox